-- Population: The photos of the illuminated buildings will be disseminated via a social media campaign to achieve maximum awareness.
+- The photos of the illuminated buildings will be disseminated via a social media campaign to achieve maximum awareness.

-In order to communicate the topic of patient safety competently in terms of content, the Foundation is developing 11 knowledge cards entitled «Patient safety across the lifespan»: specific patient safety risks and possible measures are presented in 11 concrete life situations between birth and end of life.
-All healthcare institutions are invited to describe their own patient safety actions using short videos.
+The Foundation uses eleven symbolic knowledge cards to point out that everyone comes into contact with patient safety during their lifetime: specific patient safety risks and possible measures are presented in 11 concrete life situations between birth and end of life.
+All healthcare institutions are invited to describe their own patient safety actions using short videos

 - The cards can also be used for internal information campaigns in the health institutions.